yuekai/pnopt/README.md

 * `f`: the optimal value,
 * `output`: a structure containing information collected during the execution of PNOPT.

-### Creating the smooth and nonsmooth functions
+### Creating smooth and nonsmooth functions

-Smooth and nonsmooth functions must satisty these conventions:
+Smooth and nonsmooth functions must satisfy these conventions:

 * `smoothF(x)` should return the function value and gradient at `x`, i.e. `[ fx, gradx ] = smoothF(x)`,
 * `nonsmoothF(x)` should return function value at `x`, i.e. `f_x = nonsmoothF(x)`,